 You apply for a work permit with USCIS’ Form I-765 (“Application for Employment Authorization”).
 You can file this form along with your marriage-based green card application (Form I-485) or at any time after you’ve gotten a notice that USCIS has received your green card application.
 If you apply for a work permit in the same package with your green card application, you simply need to include a completed Form I-765 and two passport-sized photos.
 There is no fee for filing a work permit application if it is included in the same package as your green card application (as long as your I-485 was filed after July 30, 2007).

 Even if you’ve already submitted your green card application, you can still apply for a work permit by filing Form I-765 along with a copy of the notice from USCIS showing that your green card application (including the I-485 filing fee) was received.

 Who is not eligible for a work permit?

 According to USCIS, if you are eligible for a marriage-based green card, you are also eligible for a work permit.
 As long as you have a pending green card application (Form I-485), you may apply for the work permit.

-There are two primary reasons that your work permit might be denied, however.
-The first is if you filled out the work permit application form incorrectly, forgot to sign it, or left out a required element (for example, if you applied for the work permit after your green card application, and you failed to include a copy of the original USCIS receipt notice).
+What are the reasons for denial of a work permit in the USA?
+There are two primary reasons that your work permit might be denied.
+The first is if you filled out the work permit application form (I-485) incorrectly, forgot to sign it, or left out a required element (for example, if you applied for the work permit after your green card application, and you failed to include a copy of the original USCIS receipt notice).
 The second, less common reason for denial is that your green card application is processed so quickly that you already have an approved green card before your work permit application is finished being processed.
 This is a good (if rare) problem to have, since once you have a green card, you don’t need a separate work permit in order to legally work.